Tanja888/pands-problem-sheet/README.md

 ## weekday.py

 ### Solution to the Weekly Task 05
-Whether or not today is a weekday :cocktail:
+Whether or not today is a weekday :tropical_drink:

 ### References
 Took the function from Stackoverflow to get [what day is today][7].
 [%A][8] shows full weekday name.

 [7]: https://stackoverflow.com/questions/8380389/how-to-get-day-name-from-datetime